asmuth/clip/doc/faq.md

 add a lot over plain SQL for checking alerting rules.

-Hence, the recommendation for monitoring/alerting is to run all rules directly against the SQL database and possibly connecting a third-party alerting system like nagios.
+Hence, the recommendation for monitoring/alerting is to run all rules directly against the SQL database.
+You could do this with a custom script, or/and connect to a third-party alerting system PagerDuty or nagios.

 ### Is FnordMetric highly available/scalable/distributed?